munificent/craftinginterpreters/book/methods-and-initializers.md

 ### Representing methods

 We usually start in the compiler, but let's knock the object model out first this time.
-The runtime representation for methods in clox is similar to jlox.
+The runtime representation for methods in clox is similar to that of jlox.
 Each class stores a hash table of methods.
-Keys are method names and each value is an ObjClosure for the body of the method.
+Keys are method names, and each value is an ObjClosure for the body of the method.

 ^code class-methods (3 before, 1 after)